joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/loading-or-embedding-a-shader.md

 Once a Pixel Bender shader has been created and linked to a Shader object, you can use the shader to create effects in several ways.
 You can use it as a filter, a blend mode, a bitmap fill, or for stand-alone processing of bitmap or other data.
-You can also use the Shader object’s `data` property to access the shader’s metadata, specify input images, and set parameter values.
+You can also use the Shader object's `data` property to access the shader's metadata, specify input images, and set parameter values.

 </div>